 - Drink plenty of fluids even if you do not feel thirsty and avoid drinking caffeinated or alcoholic beverages because they can dehydrate you.

-- Drinking 8-10 glasses of water daily is ideal regardless of temperature, but it’s a good idea to drink an extra quart of water during extreme heat.
+- Drinking 8-10 glasses of water daily is ideal regardless of temperature, but it’s a good idea to drink an extra quart of water during extreme temperatures.

 - Balance food intake and water consumption.
 It’s just as important to eat during hot weather although you may not have an appetite.
 You still need to replace the salts your body loses through sweat and exertion.
 You can eat a salty snack when you take a break to drink.